 #1 It determines the likelihood of on-time payments

 Collecting rent payments is one of the most stressful aspects of property management, especially if you’re a long-distance landlord.
 There will always be that one tenant that doesn’t pay on time.
 And, despite your efforts to send them a “gentle” reminder, they will still refuse to pay their rent.
+These expert tips for collecting rent on time will help you to promote timely payment for your rental property.

 Avoid chasing after your tenants (literally) by running a credit report.
 You’ll be able to look into the prospective tenant’s financial situation by reviewing their credit score, monthly income, and so on.
 With this information, you can determine the financial risks involved with each applicant.